Codecademy/docs/content/swiftui/concepts/views/terms/button/button.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-A very basic component in UI, which is used to interact and perform certain actions, such as logging into a page, or deleting a file etc.
+A **button** is a very basic component in the UI, which is used to interact and perform certain actions, such as logging into a page, or deleting a file etc.

 ## Syntax